Published by Carl Hedinger. Last Updated on September 27, 2023.

 1 Mile or 5.9 Miles Round Trip | Difficulty: Strenuous

-The Green Knob Fire Tower is accessible via the Black Mountain Campground, but you can start the much shorter one-mile hike from MP 350 of the Blue Ridge Parkway.
+The Green Knob Fire Tower is accessible via the Black Mountain Campground, but you can take the Greenley Rd. from Old Fort to the Blue Ridge Parkway and start the much shorter one-mile hike from MP 350.

 For this shorter route, you’ll gain about 350 feet in elevation.
 Stick to the two white diamond blazes and avoid the temptation to join the yellow diamond blaze at the first fork.